tristancable/Waypoint/README.md

 # Waypoint

-Find and jump to TODO comments scattered across your project — all in one sidebar panel.
+Find and jump to TODO comments scattered across your project, all in one sidebar panel.

+## Installation

+This extension isn't published to the VS Code Marketplace yet, so install manually instead:

+1. Download the latest `.vsix` file from the [Releases page](https://github.com/YOUR_USERNAME/waypoint/releases)
+2. In VS Code, open the Extensions view
+3. Click the `...` menu (top-right of the Extensions panel), then **Install from VSIX...**
+4. Select the downloaded file

 ## Features

-- **Sidebar panel** — lists every `TODO`, `FIXME`, `HACK`, and `NOTE` comment in your workspace, grouped by file
+- **Sidebar panel**: lists every `TODO`, `FIXME`, `HACK`, and `NOTE` comment in your workspace, grouped by file
-- **Click to jump** — click any item to open that exact line
+- **Click to jump**: click any item to open that exact line
-- **Live updates** — the list refreshes automatically every time you save a file
+- **Live updates**: the list refreshes automatically every time you save a file
-- **Mark as done** — right-click any item to check it off without deleting the comment
+- **Mark as done**: right-click any item to check it off without deleting the comment
-- **Custom tags & colors** — configure your own comment tags and assign each one a color
+- **Custom tags & colors**: configure your own comment tags and assign each one a color
-- **Status bar count** — see your total open todo count at a glance
+- **Status bar count**: see your total open todo count at a glance

 ## Usage